Daniel-van-Dijk/sentence-representations-with-NLI-from-scratch/README.md

 Folder contains weights for the following models:

-1.'bow': for the bag of words model, where glove embeddings of the sequence are averaged to obtain sentence representations.
+1. 'bow': for the bag of words model, where glove embeddings of the sequence are averaged to obtain sentence representations.

 2. 'lstm': for the LSTM model where the final hidden state is used as a sentence representation.